apache/yetus/README.md

 ## Container Quickstart

-The project makes available two convenience container images on <https://hub.docker.com> for both tagged releases and for the master branch.
-It is highly recommended that casual users use a tagged release so as to not be surprised by incompatible changes that are still rolling through the master branch.
+The project makes available two convenience container images on <https://hub.docker.com> for both tagged releases and for the main branch.
+It is highly recommended that casual users use a tagged release so as to not be surprised by incompatible changes that are still rolling through the main branch.

 ### apache/yetus-base